Gokulapriya15/Phase-2-NM-Project-/README.md

 2. FEATURES

-Cleans and preprocesses news text using NLP techniques
+•Cleans and preprocesses news text using NLP techniques

-Uses an LSTM model for accurate classification
+•Uses an LSTM model for accurate classification

 Accepts input via:

-Raw text
+•Raw text

-File path
+•File path

-Web URL
+•Web URL

-Automatically loads a saved model or trains a new one
+•Automatically loads a saved model or trains a new one

-Fetches and processes text from a URL
+•Fetches and processes text from a URL

-Generates a confusion matrix to visualize performance
+•Generates a confusion matrix to visualize performance

 ---